National Conservation Area “Sophia of Kyiv”

 Bell Tower of the St.Sophia Cathedral

 I would like to especially highlight the magnificent bell tower of Sofia Kyivska.
-To my mind, it is rightfully a marvelous construction that dominnates above the complex.
+To my mind, it is rightfully a marvelous construction that dominates above the complex.
 Its height is 76 meters and it is built in the shape of a stepped pyramid of four tiers, gradually decreasing in size to the culmination point of the dome.

 Of particular interest is the architectural decoration of the facades of the bell tower.
-All the walls of it are covered with lush and rich moldings.
+All the walls are covered with lush and rich moldings.
 The first tier of the bell tower is marked by a special wealth in architecture and stucco decoration, showing the great influence of Ukrainian folk art.
-There are sculptured images of Prince Volodymyr, Apostle Andrew, Apostle Timothy and Archangel Raphael.
+There are sculptured images of Prince Volodymyr, Apostle Andrew, Apostle Timothy, and Archangel Raphael.

-From the initial construction of the Bbell Tower (1699-1706), have survived only the first and a part of the second tiers.
+The initial construction of the Bell Tower (1699-1706), has survived only the first and a part of the second tiers.
 But despite this fact, the architecture and decoration of the whole bell tower are designed in the same style.

-The bell which is preserved in the second tier was cast in 1705 by the Kiev talented master Athanasius Petrovich.
-It is decorated with rich floral ornaments, which cover a wide frieze bell neck and run along its bottom edge by a thin thread.
-It is a valuable monument of Ukrainian artistic casting of the beginning of the 18th century.
+The bell which is preserved in the second tier was cast in 1705 by the Kyiv master Athanasius Petrovich.
+Decorated with rich floral ornaments, it is a valuable monument of Ukrainian artistic casting of the beginning of the 18th century.